Waste Repositories for Nuclear Waste Management

 Solution

-• A design study was undertaken for the Deep Geologic Repository (DGR), which is a long-term disposal facility for the low- and intermediate-level waste (L&ILW).
+• Undertook a design study for the Deep Geologic Repository (DGR), which is a long-term disposal facility for the low- and intermediate-level waste (L&ILW).

 • Preliminary engineering studies support the NWMO’s preparation of submissions to the Canadian Nuclear Safety Commission for environmental approval and a construction license for the DGR.

-• Hatch is now designing the first high-level waste repository in North America, known as the Adaptive Phased Management (APM).
+• Designed the first high-level waste repository in North America, known as the Adaptive Phased Management (APM).

 • The project will use the Hatch Nuclear Quality Management System, which complies with Canadian Standard Association’s nuclear facility management standard, CSA N286.